Don and his wife love to cook. They enjoy new and different recipes and experimenting with interesting combinations of

 I originally pulled this recipe from an old church recipe book that we have used for decades.
 The recipe book was printed and sold by an old rural church in the area of Clifford, Virginia, back in the early 1970s, when we lived there.

-This is a simple old country recipe that has been around for decades, passed from one home cook to another.
-My wife and I have used it and several similar ones over the years, and the end product we make today is a great, colorful seasonal treat.
+My wife and I have used this recipe, as well as several similar ones, over the years—and the end product we make today is a great, colorful seasonal treat.
 We have made this jelly to consume and give as gifts over the Christmas holidays.

-So, if your garden is putting out those great fresh green peppers as well as fresh Jalapenos and you can’t eat them as fast as they are ripening, or if they are just on sale at your supermarket at a great price, try this recipe to salvage them before they go bad.
+So, if your garden is putting out an abundance of those great fresh green bell peppers and jalapeño peppers and you can’t eat them as fast as they are ripening, or if they are just on sale at your supermarket at a great price, try this recipe to salvage them before they go bad.